Langtang Valley Trek - 14 Days

 Includes

-• Airport Pickup and drop via private car/ jeep International Airport in Kathmandu.
+• Airport Pickup and drop via private car/ jeep, the International Airport in Kathmandu.

 • One night accommodation on a B&B basis in a respective Hotel in Pokhara.